The “Shakti” or “Kundalini”

 4) The Ego (Ahamkara)

-The Adi Shakti then traverses the rest of the five chakras and ultimately rests in the “Muladhara” coiling up.
-This is referred as the slumber state of the coiled energy (Kundalini).
+The Adi Kundalini then traverses the rest of the five chakras and ultimately rests in the “Muladhara” coiling up.
+This is referred to as the slumber state of the coiled energy (Kundalini).

 The element for Muladhara is earth and is the final stage of the descending energy.